-Compliments, complaints, suggestions and other comments may be provided to a Hospital EMS Coordinator using this EMS Communications Card.
+Compliments, complaints, suggestions and other comments may be provided to a Hospital EMS Coordinator using this EMS Feedback Form.
 The completed card may be placed into the EMS coordinator mailbox, where available, faxed or emailed as an attachment.
-You may also contact us or find EMS Coordinators by location.
+You may also contact us or find EMS Contacts by location.

 EMS Equipment Return

-The large volume of EMS equipment coming in to OhioHealth hospitals can make returning equipment to the owner organizations challenging at times.
+The large volume of EMS equipment coming in to OhioHealth care sites can make returning equipment to the owner organizations challenging.
 However, our Emergency Departments strive to clean and prepare equipment for return as quickly and accurately as possible.

-Check with the Hospital EMS Coordinator or an ED associate for more information about the EMS equipment return process and designated areas for equipment pick-up.
+Check with the care site EMS Coordinator for more information about the EMS equipment return process and designated areas for equipment pick-up.

 EMS Medical Direction

 We are extraordinarily fortunate.
-OhioHealth EMS has access to vast resources, including experienced EMS medical directors.
+OhioHealth EMS has access to vast resources, including experienced EMS physicians.

 As healthcare professionals, EMTs and paramedics are already aware of how important accurate patient documentation is.
-An EMS Medical Record (Patient Care Report):
+An EMS Medical Record (e.g., Patient care report, run sheet):